Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Conclusion

 \section{Conclusion}

 Preserving privacy for the training data in ML is a crucial topic.
-Often, this privacy is achieved at the costs of the final model's utility.
-To improve the privacy-utility trade-off, we proposed three novel variants for the PATE algorithm that allow for the use of personalized privacy budgets among the data points.
-We formally defined our three variants, conducted theoretical analyses of their privacy bounds, and experimentally evaluated their effect on PATE's utility for two different datasets and different privacy budget distributions within them.
-Our results show that through personalization in PATE, we were able to generate up to ten times more labels in comparison to the standard approach that would have to comply to the highest privacy requirements encountered in a dataset.
+Often, this privacy is achieved at the cost of the final model's utility.
+To improve the privacy-utility trade-off and to cater to the requirement encountered among all data holders, we propose two novel variants for the PATE algorithm that allow for the use of \personalized privacy budgets among the data points.
+We formally define our variants, conduct theoretical analyses of their privacy bounds, and experimentally evaluate their effect on PATE's utility for different datasets and different privacy budget distributions within them.
+Our results show that through \personalized PATE, we are able to generate significantly more labels in comparison to standard PATE which has to comply with the highest privacy requirements encountered in its training dataset.
 The increased amount of labels also translates into significant improvements in the student model's accuracy.
-Our personalized PATE variants are, therefore, able to mitigate the loss of utility that is usually introduced by DP.
+Our \personalized PATE variants are, therefore, able to reduce the loss of utility that is usually introduced by DP.